daniele-baccega/sybil-forecasting/README.md

 ## NEWS ON COVID-19 FORECASTING
 - We used estimates of real cases [3] with Sybil instead of working with data on confirmed cases.
 - We made predictions on U.S. states.
+- We compared Sybil's performance with the framework of Watson et al. [4] using USA data.

 ## INTRODUCTION
 The COVID-19 pandemic, caused by the SARS-CoV-2 virus, highlights the intricate challenges of addressing the most impactful global health crisis of the 21st century.